The Best Thing Ever: Biography

 In April, 2024, The Best Thing Ever performed a 20th anniversary reunion concert in Cambridge, Massachusetts, backed with a choir, as well as a performance in Northampton, Massachusetts where they were backed by Young@Heart Chorus.

+In May, 2026, in honor of the 20th anniversary of The Bathroom Tour, The Best Thing Ever traveled to New York City and performed "The Shortest Tour Ever" by sneaking into the single-person bathroom at Alice Tully Hall at Lincoln Center and playing one note for an audience they brought with them.